Best Black Friday 2022 deals under $100

 - This Lush Decor Leah Shower Curtain with a modern floral print is available for 69% off.

-- The CucinaPro 12-Inch Griddle and Crepe Maker is on sale for 16% off.
+- The CucinaPro 12-inch Griddle and Crepe Maker is on sale for 38% off.

-- At 48% off, this dish towel set is made from quality material that drys quickly.
+- Available for 48% off, this dish towel set is made from quality material that dries quickly.

 - This versatile cube shelf can be positioned in a few different ways to suit your needs.
 It’s discounted at 52% for Black Friday.

-- A small yet effective air purifier ideal for the bedroom at 30% off.
+- This small yet effective air purifier is ideal for the bedroom and is 30% off.

-- Improve your sleep with this Casper foam pillow, now 30% off.
+- Bake the perfect cookies with the 14% discounted Farberware Nonstick Bakeware Set, which includes two nonstick cookie sheets.

+- Every â€œStar Warsâ€ fan needs the Instant Pot 3 Quart “Star Wars” Duo Mini in their kitchen, and it’s discounted by 15%.

 Toy deals from DC Comics, Lego and more